marinarobin/uwaterloo-igem-2018/wiki/pages/Design.md

 The other method considered was to control the methionine production within the cell by controlling the metE gene.
 This gene is necessary for methionine biosynthesis.
 In a medium that lacks methionine, this gene becomes essential for growth.
 By controlling this gene’s expression, we can cut off the fast-growing population’s  supply of methionine to allow the slower population to catch up.

 We decided to control the expression of metE in order to create our co-culturing system because it provides more dynamic control and a faster response from the cells once a command is given.
 Let’s say you have a co-culture with two bacterial populations: A and B. Population A starts out-growing the other so you turn off its metE production long enough to allow population B to catch up.
 But what if population B starts overgrowing?
 What if you want to change the ratio to now increase population A?
 If you had killed cells, it would take longer to get the few population A cells remaining to start dividing than it would if the cells were there all along, but simply arrested.

-####    A: By controlling metE expression.
+Therefore, controlling MetE expression would allow us to control the growth rate of our populations.

 ### Q: How do we control metE expression?